Here you will find

 They are up top with harvesting of data.

-3) Some search engines that at least claim to not save searches or sell your data are
+3) Some good search engines that at least claim to not save searches or sell your data are

 More listed here: